JuliaDynamics/DynamicalSystems.jl/docs/src/contents.md

     * Fine-tuning of the algorithms that compute the above (e.g. Theiler window and many more)
     * [Windowed RQA](@ref) of the above
 * [Recurrence Networks](@ref)

+## Other NLD-relevant packages
+Besides DynamicalSystems.jl, the Julia programming language has a thriving ecosystem with plenty of functionality that is relevant for nonlinear dynamics.
+We list some useful references below: